scrimster/TreeTop/REFACTORING_SUMMARY.md

 ## Conclusion

-The refactoring has successfully transformed the TreeTop codebase from a collection of large, monolithic files with debug artifacts into a clean, modular, and App Store-ready application.
-The significant reduction in file sizes, elimination of code duplication, and integration of reusable components have created a more maintainable and professional codebase.
+The refactoring transformed the TreeTop codebase from large, monolithic files into a clean, modular application ready for App Store submission.

 **Key Metrics:**
 - **Total lines removed**: 300+ lines of duplicate/debug code